seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 ### The Hack
 We can perfom a flashloan with all the pool balance and utilize the execute function for deposit all the amount into the pool again.
-This effectively means that we don't have to return the flashloan, as the require statement just chceks that the balance of the pool is greater or equal than the previous balance.
+This effectively means that we don't have to return the flashloan, as the require statement just checks that the balance of the pool is greater or equal than the previous balance.
 This condition will hold, as the pool balance would be the same before the flashloan, the only difference is that now, the balances mapping has changed, and all the pool balance is mapped to our address.

 The final step is simply to use the withdraw function for taking all the ETH from the pool.